I'm Not Scared (novel): Plot

 The novel takes place in 1978 in a fictitious Southern Italian village called Acqua Traverse.
 Michele, the nine-year-old protagonist, loses a race against the other village children to an abandoned house in the countryside.
 As the loser he must suffer a punishment chosen by the group, but instead Skull, the group’s leader, insists that their friend Barbara must show her private parts as punishment.
 Michele intervenes as she unbuttons her pants and says he should face the punishment as the loser of the race.
 Skull decides that Michele must traverse the dangerous second floor of the house, jump out of the window onto the tree and climb down.

 As he climbs down, Michele falls and discovers a covered hole in the ground.
 When he looks inside he sees a boy lying in the dirt.
 Disturbed, Michele assumes that the boy is dead, and he bicycles home with his sister.
 When they arrive home, they find their father, Pino, who has returned home from his work as a truck driver.
 Pino tells Michele he must defeat him at arm-wrestling to have dinner, and while they wrestle Pino calls him a sissy and says he has ricotta for muscles.
 They eventually have dinner, however, and Pino unveils the present he had brought for the children, a model gondola from Venice.

 During the following week, Michele visits the hole two times.
 The first time, he realizes that the boy is alive, and he discovers a bowl with the same design as one his mother owns in the abandoned house.
 The second time, he sees Felice, Skull’s brother, leaving the house in his car.
 This time Michele is able to talk to the boy, who is delirious and startles Michele by shouting “I’m dead!
 I’m dead!”

 Michele wakes up the next night to go to the bathroom, but he overhears a heated conversation going on in the kitchen involving Michele’s father Pino, Pino’s friend Sergio, Felice, and a few other townspeople.
 Sergio yells at Felice and Pino, calling the latter an imbecile.
 At one point they all quiet down to watch the daily news on TV, which displays a photo of the boy that Michele found in the hole.
 Michele peers in at the TV as the broadcaster says that the boy, Filippo, is the son of a wealthy industrialist, Giovanni Carducci and that he was kidnapped two months ago.
-Filippo’s mother appears on TV and pleads with the kidnappers to not cut off her son’s ear as they had threatened, and she says that her husband is prepared to pay the ransom.
+Filippo’s mother appears on TV and pleads with the kidnappers not to cut off her son’s ear as they had threatened, and she says that her husband is prepared to pay the ransom.
 Pino says they will now cut off both of Filippo’s ears instead, which shocks and disturbs Michele.